3 Ways Captions Improve Video Conferencing Accessibility

 1. Work at Home and Online Classes

-As mentioned, companies are highly encouraged to work at home and conduct discussions online as a safety measure during the pandemic.
-The same goes for schools across the country who have started to hold online classes to reduce the spread of infection.
-Unfortunately, this new setup can be difficult and employees and students may have a hard time adjusting, especially people with disabilities.
+As mentioned, companies are highly encouraged to work at home and conduct discussions online.
+The same goes for schools across the country that have started to hold online classes.
+This calculated more is a safety measure during the pandemic, to help reduce the spread of infection.
+Unfortunately, this new setup can be difficult.
+Employees and students may have a hard time adjusting, especially people with disabilities.
 This can prevent them from working to their full potential.

-A way to solve this is through real-time captions, enabling people with hearing disabilities to communicate with their classmates or coworkers more effectively through video conferences.
-Live captions can help them read what people are saying in real-time and make it easier for students to participate in online classes in the comforts of their own homes.
+A way to solve this is through real-time captions.
+This enables people with hearing disabilities to communicate with their classmates or coworkers more effectively through video conferences.
+Live captions can help them read what people are saying in real-time.
+With live captions, it's easier for students to participate in online classes in the comforts of their own homes.